bluekitchen/btstack/chipset/README.md

 ## Chipset Overview

-As the following Table has too many columns, we split it in two parts.
+As the following table has too many columns, we split it into two parts.

 Part 1.